que8581/tyrellsys-interview-test/README.md

 For the SQL Improvement Logic Test, 3 hours has been spent for it.

+To access the MySQL database use `root` as username and `root123` as password.

 Explanation on the SQL Improvement Logic test:
 Instead of altering the given SQL statement, I turned my focus towards tuning the tables characteristics in the database.
 Below are what I have done to achieve the performance gain needed;